Personally Speaking

 “Take care of your art, and it will take care of you.”

-What matters most to me is being present.
-With animals.
-With the creative process.
+What matters most to me today is being true to myself—with whatever life offers in the moment, with animals, with my creative process.

-At best, I paint what I love.
-I write from the heart.
+At best, I paint and write from that heart.

-And I share my world—not as an expert, but as someone who’s learning to listen more deeply.
+And I share my world — not as an expert, but as someone learning to listen more deeply.

-I believe animals open human hearts in ways we might never have imagined.
+I truly believe animals can open our hearts in ways we don’t expect.

 Thank you for being here, it’s a gift to share my journey with you!!!.